contrast-zone/t-rewriter.js/readme.md

 An interpretation satisfies this formula only if at least one of the new variables is true.
 If this variable is `Zi`, then both `Ai` and `Bi` are true as well.
 This means that every model that satisfies this formula also satisfies the original one.
 On the other hand, only some of the models of the original formula satisfy this one: since the `Zi` are not mentioned in the original formula, their values are irrelevant to satisfaction of it, which is not the case in the last formula.
 This means that the original formula and the result of the translation are [equisatisfiable](https://en.wikipedia.org/wiki/Equisatisfiability) but not [equivalent](https://en.wikipedia.org/wiki/Logical_equivalence).
 Nevertheless, regarding to equivalence of the translation, the only difference is that one of `Zi` variables has to be true.
 Because introduction of `Zi` variables can be internally implemented in a way that they would be unvisible to the outer world, we may safely use this kind of translation as an equivalent to the original set of formulas.

 In this section we learned how to convert logical formulas between CNF and DNF.
 Using described methods, conversion from CNF to DNF may take an exponential amount of combinatorial complexity, but conversion from DNF to CNF takes a linear amount of combinatorial complexity.
 Luckily for us (or maybe because we are using what we are provided with), we are interested in this second, faster kind of conversion in producing our parser.
-Keeping our formulas in CNF will open the doors for extracting grammar rules by logical resolution abduction, which is covered in the next section.
+Keeping our formulas in CNF will open the doors for extracting grammar rules by logical resolution abduction, which is covered in section 2.2.3.

 #### 2.2.2. sequential normal form

-To apply logic to parsing, we have to complicate a bit our logic language.
+To apply logic to parsing, we have to upgrade our logic language.
 We start with [propositional logic](https://en.wikipedia.org/wiki/Propositional_calculus), and extend it by a notion of sequences.
-Sequences are natural ingradient of parsers, so we have to include them into our language in a such way that they support basic logical rules and transformations.
+Sequences are natural ingradient of parsers, so we have to include them into our language in such way that they can support basic logical rules and transformations.
 We write sequences as atoms delimited by a whitespace, like in the following example:

     A B C ...

 Not to restrict expresivity of our language, we want to wire operators inherited from propositional logic into sequences, both from outside and from inside of sequences.
-Like there exist duality between logical `/\` and `\/` operators, it will be necessary to distinct two dual kinds of sequences that emerge from using negation outside of sequences.
-We can notice that sequences are merely conjunctions with a strict order of conjuncts.
-To convert our expression to sequential normal form, we have to apply the negation to each sequence element, but we have to keep in mind that our sequences then  become their dual operations analogous to disjunction.
+Just like there exist a duality between logical `/\` and `\/` operators, it will be necessary to distinct two dual kinds of sequences that emerge from using negation outside of sequences.
+We may notice that sequences are merely conjunctions with a strict order of conjuncts.
+To convert our expression to sequential normal form, we have to apply the negation to each sequence element, but we have to keep in mind that our sequences, ordered conjunctions, then become their dual operations analogous to disjunction.
 To distinct between sequence expressions and their duals, we will write prefix `&` to sequences, while we will write prefix `|` to their duals.
 Following an analogy to [De Morgan's laws](https://en.wikipedia.org/wiki/De_Morgan%27s_laws), we provide the next two rules for translating sequences towards sequential normal form:

       ~(& A B C ...)
-    ———————————————————
+    ——————————————————— (1)
      (| ~A ~B ~C ...)

       ~(| A B C ...)
-    ———————————————————
+    ——————————————————— (2)
      (& ~A ~B ~C ...)

-Regular sequences denoted by `&` succeed when all of its elements succeed, while success of sequence dual denoted by `|` is related to its `&` counterpart: it succeeds when negation of its counterpart fails.
+A regular sequence denoted by `&` succeeds when all of its elements succeed, while success of sequence dual denoted by `|` is related to its `&` counterpart: it succeeds when negation of its counterpart form fails.

-We continue with operators `/\` and `\/` combined from inside of sequences.
-We provide the following two rules as analogs to [distributive laws](https://en.wikipedia.org/wiki/Distributive_property), to further shift the conversion towards sequential normal form:
+We continue with translation of operators `/\` and `\/` combined from inside of sequences.
+The following two rules are analogs to [distributive laws](https://en.wikipedia.org/wiki/Distributive_property), and we use them to further shift the conversion towards sequential normal form:

-        A (B /\ C) D
+            sequence A (B /\ C) D
-    ————————————————————
+    —————————————————————————————————————— (3)
-     (A B D) /\ (A C D)
+     sequence (A B D) /\ sequence (A C D)

-        A (B \/ C) D
+            sequence A (B \/ C) D
-    ————————————————————
+    —————————————————————————————————————— (4)
-     (A B D) \/ (A C D)
+     sequence (A B D) \/ sequence (A C D)

+Rules (3) and (4) are general, and they hold for both `&` and `|` versions of sequences.

-We say that a sequence expresssion is in sequential normal form when tere are no negations outside of sequences, and no `/\` and `\/` operators inside of sequences.
-In the rest of the exposure, we will use a combination of conjunctive normal form and sequential normal form, and call it *conjunctive sequential normal form*.
+After repeatedly applying provided four rules, we reach sequential normal form.
+Finally, we say that a sequence expresssion is in sequential normal form when tere are no negations outside of sequences, and no `/\` and `\/` operators inside of sequences.
+In the rest of the exposure, we will use a combination of conjunctive normal form and sequential normal form, and refer to it as *conjunctive sequential normal form (CSNF)*.

 #### 2.2.3. resolution abduction rule in logic